Document Capture

 In this section, you will find all the necessary information for using and integrating the Unico IDCloud SDK into your Web applications for document capture

 This guide has been designed to help you implement the Web SDK quickly and easily.
 Below, you will find a step-by-step process for the entire integration.
-After that, if you wish to customize the experience, be sure to check the section.
+After that, if you wish to customize the experience, be sure to check the Web Customization section.

 Available Document Frames